Recommended Reading: Impossible Love

 With God’s help, we can endure more than we can imagine.

 In the 1990’s, I was living in Florida with a pool in the backyard and a solid job.
 Quality health care was nearby as well as several grocery stores where I was able to buy whatever I placed in my cart.
 Little did I know that my future friend, Médine, was living on the other side of the earth struggling to keep herself, her young son David and her family alive.
 Médine was an educated woman whose thoughts were no longer on her dissertation and studies.
 She was living life in prayer and constant pleas to God for safety and provision.
 She dodged bullets, snakes, and disease.

 Médine is a hard, strong worker.
 I’ve seen her lifting mulch from the bed of a pickup truck.
 She toils in her garden to grow amazing produce.
 Little did I know that during the war, she climbed mountain sides carrying her belongings on her head and her son David on her back.
-In the states, I carried my things in the back of my Nissan Sentra, and I went to the gym for exercise.
+In the US, I carried my things when needed in the back of my Nissan Sentra and I went to the gym for exercise.